Duty to rescue: Shipping

 A duty to rescue arises under international shipping law.
 A ship that is in a position to provide assistance to persons in distress at sea must do so.
 The requirement is found in the United Nations Convention on the Law of the Sea and represents customary international law.

 Regulations by country

 In some countries, there exists a legal requirement for citizens to assist people in distress, unless doing so would put themselves or others in harm's way.
 Citizens are often required to, at minimum, call the local emergency number, unless doing so would be harmful, in which case the authorities should be contacted when the harmful situation has been removed.
-As of 2012, there were such laws in several countries, including Albania, Andorra, Argentina, Austria, Belgium, Brazil, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Israel, Italy, the Netherlands, Norway, Poland, Portugal, Russia, Serbia, Spain, Switzerland and Tunisia.
+As of 2012, there were such laws in several countries, including Albania, Andorra, Argentina, Austria, Belgium, Brazil, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Israel, Italy, the Netherlands, Norway, Poland, Portugal, Russia, Serbia, Slovakia, Spain, Switzerland and Tunisia.

+Some countries that do not implement a duty to rescue have laws protecting people who provide assistance from being sued for inadvertently causing harm.
+These laws are often referred to as Good Samaritan laws.